Our faith is a living, busy, active, mighty thing.

 – Martin Luther

-Spring Forward will soon embark on its 16th year of service to our community!
+Spring Forward has embarked on its 16th year of service to our community!
 This program is for students in grades 1-6 and meets on Tuesdays and Thursdays from 4-6pm at Zion.
 Snacks are provided.
+Our young scholars are embracing Spring with nature scavenger hunts, studying the science of the season, and even dissecting flowers to discover the stamin, filament, stigma, pistil, …. do you remember the parts of a flower?
 Please help spread the word and call for more information.
 Registration is required.

 Be encouraged to take time to stop by and check the Blessing Box.
 The upper portion is for food stuffs, and the lower space is for firewood in the cold months and produce and plants in the warm months.
 Spread the word!